williamgrierson/TicTacToe/README.md

 # TicTacToe
-First little C project, probably not the most elegant solution, but I'm still proud to have completed this project within 2 weeks of learning C!
+First little C project, probably not the most elegant solution, but I'm still proud to have completed this project within 2 weeks of my C journey!

 -gcc -o TicTacToe tictactoe.c